Claims Manager Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Claims Managers, more experience generally translates to higher pay.
-Relatively untried employees who have less than five years' experience make $50K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $64K.
-Claims Managers see a median salary of $79K after reaching one to two decades on the job.
+In general, experience and pay appear to be strongly linked; those with more experience usually bring in higher incomes.
+Survey participants with less than five years' experience pocket $51K on average, but those with five to 10 years of experience enjoy a much bigger median of $65K.
+On average, Claims Managers make $79K following one to two decades on the job.
 Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $84K.

 Pay Difference by Location